ghost-goblin/CySA/part1.md

 ```

 2. Trusted Automated eXchange of Indicator Information (TAXII)
+  + A **protocol** for supplying codified information to automate incident detection and analysis
 3. OpenIoC
+  + A framework by Madiant that used XML-formatted files for supplying codied information to automate incident detection and analysis

 ## Threat Classification
 + Known threat vs. unknown threat